Unmasking the Modern-day Pharisee

 They have been described as being downright mean.
 Modern-day Pharisees possess

 the same characteristics of the Pharisees of biblical times.
-They too reject
+They too, reject

 the two greatest commandments of God; to love God and to love others.